Children’s centre volunteers offer one-to-one or group support with:

 One off workshop

-The programme targets new Parents/Carers with children aged 2-5, Level 2 families with an emerging identified need for behaviour management and Families who have received previous parenting programme intervention with little/no impact.
+The programme targets new parents and carers with children aged 2 to 5, for families who need additional/extra help with an emerging identified need for behaviour management and families who have received previous parenting programme intervention with little or no impact.

 - Session 4: Valuing my child, avoiding ‘labels’ and describing behaviour, using descriptive praise to change behaviour